pygame/pygame/docs/reST/ref/sprite.rst

 .. class:: LayeredDirty

-   | :sl:`LayeredDirty Group is for DirtySprites.
+   | :sl:`LayeredDirty group is for DirtySprite objects.
 Subclasses LayeredUpdates.`
    | :sg:`LayeredDirty(*spites, **kwargs) -> LayeredDirty`

    This group requires :class:`pygame.sprite.DirtySprite` or any sprite that